isabella232/experience-manager-assets-essentials.en/help/get-started.md

 <!-- TBD: Make links for these steps. -->

-Managing your digital assets using [!DNL Assets Essentials] is a matter of 3 simple steps:
+Managing your digital assets using [!DNL Assets Essentials] requires only three simple steps:

 * **Step 1**: [Upload](/help/add-delete.md) and [view](/help/navigate-view.md) assets.
 * **Step 2**: [Search](/help/search.md) and [download](/help/manage-organize.md#download) assets.
 * **Step 3**: [Manage and organize](/help/manage-organize.md) assets.

-To access [!DNL Assets Essentials], log in at [https://experience.adobe.com/#/assets](https://experience.adobe.com/#/assets).
+To use [!DNL Assets Essentials], log in at [https://experience.adobe.com/#/assets](https://experience.adobe.com/#/assets).
 To receive access, contact your organization's administrator.

 In addition, more reference information that can be helpful is [understanding of the user interface](/help/navigate-view.md), [list of use cases](#use-cases), <!-- TBD: [supported file types](/help/supported-file-formats.md), --> and [known issues](/help/release-notes.md#known-issues).